room333/room333.github.io/README.md

 2. If you are adding a single piece rather than a big set use **Singular Notes** section in the Home Page.
 3. If you are writing on a niche topic try to be elaborate.
 4. If you are writing on a well explored topic try to be as precise as possible.
-5. If you want **create a References page** and do whatever the hell you want in it.
+5. Do whatever the hell you want in the **References** page.
 Any random shit can be put in there.
 But please not on the Home Page.
+6. Anyone bored af?
+Please make this site beautiful :P

 ## Why set this org?